-Affinity group activities should lean into DTC’s goal to become “the best place to work for theater-related talent (artistic, production, administrative) in North Texas,” by retaining the best talent, promoting leadership and development and providing internal support for staff while encouraging equity, diversity and inclusion in every department and all levels.
+Affinity group activities should lean into Dallas Theater Center’s goal to become “the best place to work for theater-related talent (artistic, production, administrative) in North Texas,” by retaining the best talent, promoting leadership and development and providing internal support for staff while encouraging equity, diversity and inclusion in every department and all levels.

-At DTC, the purpose of affinity groups is to provide a safe and brave space for full and part-time staff (including our Diane and Hal Brierley Resident Acting Company members and Playwright in Residence) to gather around common interests and values supporting DTC’s equity, diversity and inclusion business objectives.
+At Dallas Theater Center, the purpose of affinity groups is to provide a safe and brave space for full and part-time staff (including our Diane and Hal Brierley Resident Acting Company members and Playwright in Residence) to gather around common interests and values supporting Dallas Theater Center’s equity, diversity and inclusion business objectives.

 INTERSECTIONALITY was advanced by Kimberlé Crenshaw for women of color, arguing that classifications, such as gender, race, class and others cannot be examined in isolation from one another; they interact and intersect in individual lives, in society, and in social systems.
 Acknowledging [one’s] multiple identities helps to understand ways a person may experience privilege, oppression, and a myriad of life’s realities.